 - a.
-In an effort to minimize risk of students with potentially unstable mental health conditions and to help protect the welfare of the UCF campus community, UCF has a procedure for reviewing incidents which have resulted in a student's involuntary examination of imminent danger to self or others via the Baker Act (Florida Statute 394.463, Florida Mental Health Act) or Marchman Act (Florida Statute Chapter 397).
-Whenever the Police (UCF, Orange County, etc.) provide transportation of a UCF student to the hospital for involuntary examination, the police will file a report with the Office of Student Rights and Responsibilities (OSRR).
-Once the report is received, the Director of the OSRR may notify and consult with a designated representative of the UCF Counseling Center or Student Health Service and/or the UCF crisis committee to review the severity of the student's behavior related to the involuntary examination for potential of continued risk to the campus community.
-A determination will be made whether a mandated interview, which includes education about resources and steps needed to help the students in their specific situations is adequate or whether some other more stringent, protective action is appropriate to protect both the welfare of the student and the community.
-In either case, the Director of the OSRR will contact the student in a timely manner (upon release from the hospital and return to UCF) and require an initial meeting between an OSRR representative and the student to inform the student of their rights and responsibilities regarding the incident involving imminent risk to self or others. - b.
-In cases where a mandated assessment, which includes education about resources and steps needed to help the students in their specific situations is deemed adequate, the Director of the OSRR will require such students to complete an interview with a licensed mental health professional.
-The required interview must occur within two weeks following release from the hospital.
-Examples of a licensed mental health professional include a UCF Health Service psychiatrist, a UCF Counseling Center counselor, or a community-based counselor or psychiatrist of the student's choice.
-The Director of the OSRR will require proof of participation for the required interview with the licensed mental health professional.
-Failure to comply may result in the initiation of the UCF Involuntary Withdrawal Procedure (see paragraph 5). - c.
-In cases where more protective action is needed based on more severe behavior/ conduct (e.g., behaviors/actions towards killing self, behavior endangering others, threats to harm others, behavior disruptive to community), the Director of the OSRR may initiate: - 1.
-A summary suspension followed by a student conduct review and due process; - 2.
-Involuntary withdrawal procedure; or - 3.
-Required interview with a mental health professional and counseling education.
+In an effort to minimize risk of students with potentially unstable mental health conditions and to help protect the welfare of the UCF campus community, the University of Central Florida has a procedure for reviewing incidents that put students or others at risk, (including but not limited to) a student's behavior or comments that result in hospitalization from imminent danger to self or others via the Baker Act (F.S.
+394.463)or Marchman Act (Chapter 397, Florida Statutes), significant acts or threats of violence to others, chronic eating disorders, dramatic and/or expansive displays of self-mutilation, behaviors that are significantly disruptive to the UCF community and / or diminish the ability of a student to care for him/herself.
+Whenever the UCF Police provide transportation of a UCF student to the hospital for involuntary examination, the police will file a report with the OSRR.
+In addition, anyone may also file reports about students of concern with the Office of Student Rights and Responsibilities (OSRR). www.osrr.sdes.ucf.edu - with designated representatives of the UCF Counseling Center or Student Health Services and/or the University Crisis Committee to review the severity of the student's behavior for potential of continued risk to the campus community.
+A determination will be made whether a mandated assessment and/or physical assessment is needed to help the student in their specific situation or whether some other more stringent, protective action is appropriate to protect both the welfare of the student and the community.
+The mandated assessment session(s) may be used to evaluate the student's risk of harm to self or others, and to take appropriate actions to ensure the safety of the student or others if risk is present.
+In addition, the mandated assessment session(s) are designed to assist students in developing a safety plan and provide students with educational resources.
+The Director of OSRR or designee will contact the student in a timely manner and require an initial meeting between an OSRR representative and the student to inform the student of their rights and responsibilities regarding the incident. - c.
+All students identified as threatening self-harm or having attempted suicide must complete a mandated assessment with a licensed mental health professional and/ or a physical assessment with a licensed medical provider.
+Examples of a licensed mental health professional include a UCF Health Services psychiatrist, a UCF Counseling Center clinician, or a community based counselor or psychiatrist of the student's choice.
+Before the mandated assessment is conducted, the Director of OSRR or designee will first obtain an Authorization to Release/Exchange Confidential Information form from the student to provide the licensed mental health professional and/or licensed medical health professional conducting the assessment with background information relevant to the reason for the mandated assessment.
+The Director of OSRR or designee will require proof of participation for the mandated assessment with a licensed mental health professional and/or proof of a physical assessment with an appropriate medical provider.
+Failure to comply may result in the convening of the University Crisis Committee to consider the initiation of the Involuntary Withdrawal Procedure.

+- d.
+In cases where more protective action is needed based on more severe behavior/ conduct (e.g., behaviors/actions towards killing self, behavior endangering others, threats to harm others, behavior significantly disruptive to the UCF community), the Director, OSRR or designee may initiate one or both of the following: - 1.
+Interim Suspension followed by initiating the Student Conduct Review process - 2.
+Convening of the University Crisis Committee to consider the initiation of the Involuntary Withdrawal Procedure